My Hero Academia: Unit 731 controversy

 In early 2020, the series caused a controversy in South Korea and China for a character's name allegedly referencing Unit 731, an infamous Imperial Japanese army unit known its immensely brutal and inhumane experiments on prisoners of war (POWs), including the vivisecting of captured Chinese, Korean, and Russian soldiers and civilians.
 In response, the series has been removed from digital platforms in China, and the character's name was changed to no longer reference Unit 731.
 A day prior, both Weekly Shōnen Jump manga magazine publisher Shueisha and the manga's author Kōhei Horikoshi issued individual apology statements on Twitter.

 In the aftermath of the manga's removal from its services in China, the English-language news service Abacus reached out to bilibili and Tencent for its request.
 The former stated that the removal was "in accordance with China's policies" but declined to comment further, while the latter did not respond to Abacus' request for comment.
 The character's name was changed again in the digital version of Weekly Shōnen Jump following the backlash.
 Shueisha promised that "going forward, we intend to devote our energies toward deepening our understanding of a variety of historical and cultural matters."
 Both the publisher and manga's creator reiterated that the reference to war crimes within the character's name was wholly unintentional.

-Following the controversy, the work has often been regarded as an anti-China anime.
+Following the controversy, the work has often been regarded as anti-China.
 In June 2025, there were multiple reports of cosplayers portraying characters from the work being attacked in China.